latifkabir/epics-analysis-tools/README.md

 ## Goal
 - Add scripting and analysis tools as an independent app to Phoebus
-- Connect Java pvAccess client to a suitable java plotting/analysis library (comparison with databrowser features)
+- Connect Java pvAccess client to a suitable java plotting/analysis library
 - Use groovy for scripting
 - Connect to Eclipse for runtime analysis using Groovy
 - Integrate in Phoebus as an independent app